- PREVEND Raises Concern

 Omnivores can obtain B12 by eating animal products, although absorption and dietary intakes often decrease as people age.
 Because B12 isn’t naturally found in plants (A), vegans need to obtain it through fortified foods and supplements.
 But what if vegans are so concerned about obtaining enough B12 that they supplement with too much?

 In a 1981 review, McLaren argued that typical B12 intakes in developed countries put people in a luxus state, in which there is a burden placed on the body to rid itself of B12.
-He argued that the typical intakes are considerably in excess of the RDAs, that total body content is far in excess of most other vitamins in relation to requirements, the amounts in the liver relate directly to intake and considerable accumulation occurs with age, and that generally accepted normal ranges in the blood are wider than most nutrients.
+He argued that the typical intakes are considerably in excess of the RDAs, that total body content is far in excess of most other vitamins in relation to requirements, that amounts in the liver relate directly to intake and considerable accumulation occurs with age, and that generally accepted normal ranges in the blood are wider than most nutrients.
 He wondered “whether lifelong, progressive accumulation of [vitamin B12] could lead to any ill-effects through enzyme induction.”
 (McLaren, 1981)

 Nevertheless, in the interim since McLaren published his paper, other than infrequent cases of acne-like reactions to high-dose supplements (B), problems caused by B12 supplementation haven’t been observed, including in many clinical trials using high doses.
 It’s generally thought that because B12 is water-soluble, the body simply excretes any excess amounts (NIH, 2020).
 In fact, no tolerable upper intake level for B12 has been set (IOM, 1998).